youngdjn/focal-website/content/positions/index.md

 ## Grad student positions

-- Effectiveness of forest thinning to achieve stand structure and species composition targets: Details coming soon! (check back Nov 1, 2022)
+- Effectiveness of forest thinning to achieve stand structure and species composition targets

-## Undergrad students
+## Undergrad student positions

 - We are always looking for undergrads to join our research!
 In 2023, we will host a forest ecology drone pilot traineeship program.
-Check back soon (Nov 1, 2022) for more details on this and other positions in the lab, or [contact us](/#contact)!
+For more details on this and other positions in the lab, [contact us](/#contact)!

 ## Field and lab staff positions